 Make Reusable Cotton Rounds

-- Scraps of cotton fabric like quilting cotton, cotton spandex, cotton lawn, etc. I really recommend organic cotton if possible.
+- Scraps of cotton woven or knit fabric like quilting cotton, cotton spandex, cotton lawn, etc. I recommend organic cotton if possible.

 - Sewing Tools